dart-archive/pub-dartlang/README.md

         ./test.py

-In order to publish packages to your local test server, you must setup a _private key_.
-Visit <http://localhost:8080/admin> (sign in as administrator) and enter whatever you like into the private key field.
+  * To publish packages to your local test server, visit <http://localhost:8080/admin>
+    (sign in as administrator), go to the "Private Key" tab & enter any string into the private key field.

-<sup>1</sup>This might have been done already if you allowed the Google App
+<sup>1</sup> This might have been done already if you allowed the Google App
              Engine launcher to add symbolic links to your `$PATH`.

+<sup>2</sup> On installing packages:
-<sup>2</sup>WebTest is only required for running tests.  **Linux:** Some Linux
+* Beautiful Soup & WebTest are only required for running tests.
-            distributions come with PyCrypto installed by default.
-Make sure you have at least version 2.6 installed. **Mac:** If pip is not available, try [brew](http://brew.sh) and `brew install python`.
+* Some Linux distributions come with PyCrypto installed by default.
+Make sure at least version 2.6 installed.
+* If using Mac and `pip` is not available, install [brew](http://brew.sh) and run `brew install python`.

 ### Deploying